 Whilst the vast majority of student needs can be met within the mainstream classroom through differentiation by class and subject teachers, those students whose needs fall at either end of the learning developmental continuum are supported by members of the Student Support Team (SST).
 Students needing additional language support in their target language are supported by designated teachers in those programs.

 The role of the Student Support Team is to appropriately support and enhance the learning of the students identified pre- Admission and after enrolment.
 The SST is staffed to meet the needs of the current cohort of students and the composition of this team may therefore change over time as needs change.

 Support and enrichment offered by the specialists includes:

 - Literacy skills – across all curricula (English, French, Mandarin, Spanish & the MYP)

 - Mathematics skills

 - Social and emotional support

-Annie Barocas taught at several Denver-area schools before joining the ISDenver community in 2018.
+Annie Barocas worked at several Denver-area schools before joining the ISDenver community in 2018, counseling children 10-18.
 Annie received an M.A. in Counseling from Adams State University, College of Education, and an M.A. in International Studies from the Josef Korbel School of International Studies, University of Denver.
-She has been a trip leader for youth trips in Ecuador, Thailand, Turkey, and Greece.
+She has also organized and lead youth service and outdoor adventure trips in Ecuador, Thailand, Turkey, Greece, Israel, and Poland.